 Please note that it is your responsibility to check how long it will take to obtain a Visa in your country and to plan the submission of your application accordingly.
 You should ensure that the start of your stay corresponds with the start date of an academic term (see the dates of term page for further details).

-If you have any difficulties with uploading your application form, please contact the Graduate Admissions and Recruitment Office by email or via the online enquiry form.
+If you have any difficulties with uploading your application documents, please contact the Graduate Admissions and Recruitment Office by email or via the online enquiry form.

 Assessment of your application